-Preamble: Catholic Schools of the Archdiocese of Philadelphia Revised August 2021 The heart of our curriculum is timeless $\sim$ love, truth, beauty, mercy.
+The heart of our curriculum is timeless ~ love, truth, beauty, mercy.
 We teach about creation as well as the Creator.
 We educate on being in solidarity with those who suffer and how to cultivate a prayerful life.
 In his message for the 48th World Communications Day, Pope Francis said that technology is a "gift from God."
 The Pope challenged the Church to use this tool to promote the faith, asking how communication can "be at the service of an authentic culture of encounter?"
 Because of these things we are committed to participating in society.
 And to be committed to such participation requires using technology in appropriate ways.
+We are interested in technology because of our faith.

 We expect our students to utilize technology to think more critically, to communicate effectively, to express their creativity, and to conduct research.
 Our teachers have access to updated technology in their classrooms to engage our students and challenge them to learn in ways not previously imaginable.
 We empower students with the technical skills necessary to participate in a culture that is increasingly dependent upon technology, while also challenging them to be digital ambassadors spreading the Good News.
 But it is our faith that guides how we use technology.